Sweet Syndrome: Causes, Symptoms, and Treatment Options

 Other Possible Symptoms

-Causes of Sweet Syndrome
+What Causes Sweet Syndrome?

 The exact cause of Sweet Syndrome is not fully understood.
 However, it is believed to be an immune system reaction.
 Some potential triggers include: